-Basic Jung: The Interpretation Fairy Tales
+Basic Jung: The Interpretation of Fairy Tales

-Thomas Elsner, Mandana Shashani Chambers, William Grevatt and Holly Fincher
+Presented by Thomas Elsner, Mandana Shashani Chambers, William Grevatt and Holly Fincher

-4 Sundays, at 3:00 pm
+4 Sundays at 3:00 pm

 May 4th, May 18th, May 25th and June 1st, 2008

 "Fairy tales are the purest and simplest expression of collective unconscious psychic processes.
 Therefore their value for the scientific investigation of the unconscious exceeds that of all other material."